New hire orientation advice for recent grads

 1. Get ready — you’ve got a lot coming your way

-1. Get ready!
-You’ve got a lot coming your way… “Employers should explain the importance of getting the little things,” says Tory Johnson, CEO of Women for Hire and workplace contributor to Good Morning America.
+“Employers should explain the importance of getting the little things,” says Tory Johnson, CEO of Women for Hire and workplace contributor to Good Morning America.
 “Warn new grads that a ton of info will be thrown at them all at once — and to carry around a small pad to jot down key items.”
-Johnson also mentions the “all-too-common scenario where a manager is explaining tasks, responsibilities, and protocol to a new hire who sits nodding – as if they’re bored – saying, ‘yup, yeah, uh huh.’”
-She tells managers in that situation to stop and encourage the new hire to take notes, pay attention to the details and understand the importance of asking smart questions.
+In situations where a new hire is nodding along to every statement and explanation, Johnson says to stop and encourage the new hire to take notes, pay attention to the details, and understand the importance of asking smart questions.
 “Since it’s annoying to have to explain the same basics over and over,” says Johnson, “new hires need to know that colleagues will lose patience and trust when they doubt they’re grasping the little things.”

-2. …and it’s not always going to be rosy… Lilith Christiansen, author of Successful Onboarding: A Strategy to Unlock Hidden Value Within Your Organization, says when talking to new grads about your company culture, it’s good to be honest.
+Lilith Christiansen, author of Successful Onboarding: A Strategy to Unlock Hidden Value Within Your Organization, says when conducting new hire orientation and talking to recent grads about your company culture, it’s good to be honest.
 “While all of us want to showcase the best of our companies and the way we like to operate, it is more important for new hires to understand the reality.”
 Christiansen recommends that employers distinguish between the aspirational culture of their organization and the current culture.
 “In doing so,” she says, “you may find that you have not only helped them succeed in being more effective today, but you’ve created a group of change agents that can help the company move closer to that aspiration.”